seek-oss/scoobie/README.md

       plugins: [
         new ScoobieWebpackPlugin({
           // Optional configuration option to enable mermaid support.
+          // `@mermaid-js/mermaid-cli` must be installed as a peer dependency.
           // Temporary files are written to `${rootDir}/mermaid`.
           mermaid: {
             rootDir: __dirname,